In this article I reveal the 9 best places to workout outside in Chicago!

-Although you can do almost any form of exercise down the Lakefront Trail, I highly recommend seeing it via bike.
+Although you can do almost any form of exercise down the Lakefront Trail, I highly recommend biking it.
 In 2018 bikers rejoiced as the Lakefront Trail was separated into dedicated bike lanes and pedestrian lanes, making this one of the best areas to bike in the city!

-Most sections of the trail are stunning but my favorite is the 6.5 mile stretch between Belmont Harbor and the Shedd Aquarium.
+Most sections of the trail offer beautiful views, but my favorite is the 6.5 mile stretch between Belmont Harbor and the Shedd Aquarium.
 This route passes by South Pond, North Avenue Beach, Oak Street Beach, Navy Pier, Millennium Park, and Grant Park.

-3. Beaches — Oak Street, North Avenue, Montrose, Ohio Street, 12th Street, 31st Street
+3. Chicago Beaches — Oak Street, North Avenue, Montrose, Ohio Street, 12th Street, 31st Street

-Chicagoans are sun-worshippers and love finding ways to do everything outside when the weather is right.
+Chicagoans are sun-worshippers and love finding ways to do everything outside when the weather is cooperating.

 Eating on a rooftop.
 Drinking on a patio.
-And working out at the beach.
+And working out on the beach.
 These simple pleasures are why we stick around through so many frigid winters!

 My personal favorites for an outdoor workout are North Avenue Beach and Oak Street Beach.

-North Avenue offers a long, luscious stretch of sand with plenty of unique workout options like paddle-boarding and yoga classes.
+North Avenue Beach offers a long, luscious stretch of sand with plenty of unique workout options like volleyball, paddle-boarding, and yoga classes.

-Whichever workout you choose, the sand provides extra resistance.
-So you’re likely to burn more calories for every minute spent exercising on the beach relative to exercising indoors.
+Whichever workout you choose, the sand provides extra resistance so you’ll be burning more calories for every minute spent exercising on the beach (compared to exercising indoors).

-For those that want to workout with their pooch, check out Belmont Harbor Dog Beach.
-It’s perfect for a beach-fetch session!
+For those that want to workout with their pooch, head to Belmont Harbor Dog Beach.
+It’s perfect for a beach-fetch session.

 4. Chicago Riverwalk

-If you love the beach but hate getting sand in all your crevices then you may want to get your sweat on at the Chicago Riverwalk.
+If you love the beach but hate getting sand in all your crevices then you’ll want to get your sweat on at the Chicago Riverwalk instead.

-I have seen this stretch along the Chicago River undergo a beautiful transformation in recent years.
+This stretch along the Chicago River has undergone a beautiful transformation in recent years.
 According to the Chicago Architecture Center, the Riverwalk has become an “oasis in the Loop that celebrates the river as a major force that has helped shape Chicago.”

-Starting at Wacker and Lake and ending at Lake Shore Drive, you can walk or run this scenic 3.4 mile path has ample workout options for you to enjoy.
+Starting at Wacker and Lake and ending at Lake Shore Drive, you can walk or run this scenic 3.4 mile path while taking in views of skyscrapers, bridges, and monuments.

-Skyscrapers, bridges, and the mighty Chicago River keep walkers and runners entertained and engaged.
-Plus the river-level design of the pathway makes you feel like you’re flowing with the river!
+Plus, the river level design of the pathway makes you feel like you’re flowing with the river!

 Are you into yoga and looking for a new place to lay down your mat?
-Well the Riverwalk has you covered.
 Head to the western end of the Riverwalk near Lake Street.
 There you’ll find a beautiful stretch of grass welcoming you and your mat.

-If you need a post-workout break, check out the Riverwalk’s verdant Jetty section with floating wetland gardens and plenty of seating.
+If you want a nice area to relax after your workout, check out the Chicago Riverwalk’s Jetty section with floating wetland gardens and plenty of seating.

 5. Chicago River